-The Council approved Amendment 35 for public hearings at the December 2014 meeting.
-A question and answer webinar was held on January 8, 2015.
+The South Atlantic Council approved Amendment 35 for public hearings at their December 2014 meeting.
+A question and answer Webinar was held on January 8, 2015.
 Public hearings were held in Key West and Cocoa Beach, Florida and Georgetown, South Carolina.
 Only participants at the Cocoa Beach hearing offered comments on the record and three written comments were received.
 Written comments were accepted through 5:00 P.M. on February 4, 2015.

-Two written comments were received in support of removing the proposed species from the snapper grouper Fishery Management Unit.
+Two written comments were received in support of removing the proposed species from the snapper grouper fishery management unit (FMU).